Cutting a Pancake with an Exotic Knife: Acknowledgments

 \section{Acknowledgments}

-N.J.A.S. mentioned the subject of this paper in a Research Experience for Undergraduates seminar at Rutgers University on June 24 2025.
+N.J.A.S. mentioned the subject of this article in a Research Experience for Undergraduates seminar at Rutgers University on June 24 2025.
 Following the talk, three participants in the seminar, Edward Xiong, Jonathan Pei, and David O.\ H.\ Cutler, solved the 3-armed {\sf V} problem (see \S\ref{SeckV}).
 Their solution led us to the edge-vertex formula of~\eqref{EqEV}, which underlies all our calculations.
-We thank Susanna S.\ Cuyler, Sean A.\ Irvine, Gareth McCaughan, Scott R.\ Shannon, and Jonathan Wild for comments on the manuscript, and Scott R.\ Shannon for his dramatic illustrations of the pentagram and hexagram graphs (see \seqnum{A383466} and \seqnum{A386477}).
-Figure~\ref{FigSL5} was drawn using GeoGebra.
+We thank Susanna S.\ Cuyler, Sean A.\ Irvine, Gareth McCaughan, Pete McPartian, Hilarie Orman \& Rich Schroeppel, Scott R.\ Shannon, and Jonathan Wild for comments on the manuscript.
+We also thank Scott R.\ Shannon for his dramatic illustrations of the pentagram and hexagram graphs (see \seqnum{A383466} and \seqnum{A386477}).

+We are very grateful to the referee of the first version of this paper for many helpful comments and suggestions.

+Finally, we thank Brady Haran and his Numberphile colleagues for creating the video \cite{HS26} which it seems will soon lead to a complete solution of the lollipop problem (\S\ref{SecLP}).

 \hrule